celinec1/Smart_Document_Analyzer/README.md

 # Smart_Document_Analyzer

-Smart_Document_Analyzer will be able to save and parse through PDF documents for keywords and phrases the user is looking for.
-After finding its occurrences in the document, it will complete text analysis.
+Smart Doc offers the capability to save and parse PDF, JPEG, and TXT documents for specific keywords and phrases tailored to user interests.
+Users are required to log in or register with a unique username, ensuring no duplication.
+Leveraging OpenAI, it generates concise summaries, while Google Search integration fetches supplementary websites and sources to enrich these summaries.
+Additionally, the program provides links to these sources, offering users direct insights into the origin of the supplementary information.

 ## File Structure